belenjn/belenjn/README.md

 🎓 I studied Front-end Development in a Samsung course.
 Dedicated to women only.

-📝 I'm currently studying Full Stack Development at Oxygen.
+📝 I'm currently studying Full Stack Development at Oxygen Academy.

 📌 Here I leave the link of my first project (which has the repo on my profile): 👉🏻 https://star-wars-first-app.netlify.app/ 👈🏻 </p>